 The travel industry thrives on social media channels such as Facebook and Instagram.
 Why?
 Social media allows businesses in the travel industry, such as hotels, to reach users with the right messages from the moment they start dreaming about their next vacation up until they return from their trips with stories to share.

 Check the online reviews your guests are leaving.
 Reply to comments, even the negative ones, to maintain your presence and further nurture guest relationships.
 These interactions can open the door for you to deliver value, increasing both brand awareness and equity.

 4. Embrace Your Specialization

-Once a guest has established a layer of trust in your hotel, the next stage is deciding which hotel will give them the best experience for the best price.
+Once a guest has established a layer of trust in a hotel, the next stage is deciding which hotel will give him or her the best experience for the best price.

 5. Target your niche